sandredd/cs404.1-1/program6.md

 class.
 Implement the algorithm.

 Note that the first step of the Kosaraju-Sharir algorithm is to determine the reverse post order of the graph's reverse.
-The reverse post order is effectively the order returned by topological sort (which you implemented in the previous step).
 To obtain the reverse of the graph, you will need to fill in the `reverse(...)` function within the `DirectedGraph` class.

 The files you will need (depending on the language you are working in) for this exercise are: